Dall’s Porpoise Facts

 Dall’s Porpoise Distribution, Habitat, and Ecology

 The Dall’s Porpoise feeds principally as an opportunistic hunter, much like many elated species.
-Additionally, it generally hunts its prey either near the surface or in mid-range depths.
-That prey further commonly consists of a wide range of small fish species.
-In addition, small squids and even crustaceans are sometimes consumed.
-However, these comprise only a small portion of the diet.
+It additionally generally hunts its prey either near the surface or in mid-range depths.
+That prey further most commonly consists of a wide range of small fish species.